mtrocadomoreira/ozzy/docs/docs/index.md

     ---

-    Read and plot simulation data written by any PIC simulation codes.
+    Read and plot simulation data written by any PIC simulation code.
 Write the backend to parse the data once and move on.

     [:octicons-arrow-right-24: Reading files](user-guide/reading-files.md)